gxlvera/gxlvera/README.md

 🤖️ Contributor to SGLang and RL Framework Miles/Slime/Verl, passionate about RL Infra.

-💼 Ex-intern at Apple China
+💼 Current Intern at ByteDance Seed (San Jose) working on Agentic RL; Ex-intern at Apple China

 💻 Ex-RA at HKU XLANG Lab working on multimodal computer-use agents.